Hirotaka Izumi: Career

 In 2007, he formed a trio with bassist Kiyoshi Murakami and drummer Masami Itagaki.
 Since then, the focus of his activities had been shifted to this trio, releasing four albums by 2009 starting with the album Lights in a Distance and also touring nationwide while continuing as a solo artist.
 According to the Misty Fountain Hirotaka Izumi blog, the trio disbanded in the summer of 2010 and was restarted in October with bassist Komobuchi Kiichirou and drummer Masaharu Ishikawa.

 In 2012, he formed the group The Water Colors with bassist Keisuke Torigoe and drummer Masaharu Ishikawa, with Torigoe being replaced by bassist Hiroshi Yoshino in 2016.
 He also formed a duo with guitarist Kazuhiko Iwami called the Twilight Express Duo.
 In 2017, he and former T-Square members Andoh, Itoh, Toyoyuki Tanaka, Toru Hasebe reunited as The Square Reunion 1982–1985 "The Legend" and Andoh, Ito, Izumi, Mitsuru Sutoh, and Hiroyuki Noritake reunited as The Square Reunion 1987–1990 "Fantastic History."
 In 2019, he announced the album Complete Solo Piano Works, a comprehensive project of his works produced through all musical activities as a pianist in a solo arrangement.
 In August 2020, he opened a YouTube channel.

 On April 28, 2021, it was announced on the official website that he died of acute heart failure, with his funeral held only by close relatives.
-Because of many inquiries, it was announced on May 2 of the same year that videos including unreleased live video will be distributed for free via YouTube premiere.
+Because of many inquiries, it was announced on May 2 of the same year that videos including unreleased live video would be distributed for free via YouTube premiere.